simonpra/ThermaliZed/docs/HUD/01-introduction.md

 ## Next Steps

-In [Part 2: Drawing Basics](02-drawing-basics.md), we will learn how to actually put pixels on the screen using these concepts.
+In [Part 2: Plugin Setup](02-plugin-setup.md), we will learn how to integrate the engine into a plugin.